-For new buildings fronting Main Street, excluding ground-floor residential, the following standards must be met:
+For new buildings fronting Main Street, excluding ground-floor residential, the following standards must be met as illustrated in Figure 19.508.4.A.2.c:

-(1) At least 75% of the ground-floor height must be at least 15 ft, as measured from the finished floor to the ceiling, or from the finished floor to the bottom of the structure above (as in a multistory building).
-The bottom of the structure above is the lowest portion of the structure and includes supporting beams.
-(2) At least 75% of the interior floor area adjacent to Main Street must be at least 20 ft deep, as measured from the inside building wall or windows facing Main St.
+- (1) At least 75% of the ground-floor height must be at least 15 ft, as measured from the finished floor to the ceiling, or from the finished floor to the bottom of the structure above (as in a multistory building).
+The bottom of the structure above is the lowest portion of the structure and includes supporting beams. - (2) At least 75% of the interior floor area adjacent to Main Street must be at least 20 ft deep, as measured from the inside building wall or windows facing Main St.